LuigiClemente/family_plan/steps.md

 **Step 3: Access and Modify Settings via the Admin Dashboard**

-* Explanation: Administrators can log in to the Django admin dashboard to easily access and modify Family Plan settings, including user limits and other configurations.
+* Explanation: Administrators can log in to the Django admin dashboard to easily access and modify Family Plan settings user limits and other invitation configuration.

+*Note: Other than a few small settings in the Django admin dashboard, this is primarily a backend task.
+No frontend development is required.*

+# **Note**: Other than a few small settings in the Django admin dashboard, this is ONLY a backend task.
+No frontend development is required.